Hugo31810/Hugo31810/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Hugo31810](https://github.com/Hugo31810)

-- 💬 Ask me about **Optimization, Metaheuristics, Python, Machine Learning, Data Science, and Neural Networks.**
+- 💬 Ask me about **Optimization, Metaheuristics, Natural Language Processing, Machine Learning, Data Science, and Deep Learning.**

 - 📫 How to reach me **hugosa2005salvador@gmail.com**